Anatta336/netmatters-reflection/README.md

 ## About
 This is a learning project created as part of the *Netmatters Ltd.* SCS training scheme.

-## Usage
-Opening `dist/index.html` locally in a web browser should display the page correctly.
-Note that by default Chrome will not store cookies from pages loaded through `file://` so some functionality may not work.

-If hosting, the `dist` directory and its subdirectories should be made available.

 ## Building
 Assuming you already have [npm](https://www.npmjs.com/get-npm) installed on your machine, navigate to the root directory of the project and run the command:
 ```